NitroGuy10/Peekaboo/README.md

 - Show a simple GUI that displays the image maybe

 ## How:
-- Java using Robot and Swing
+Java using Robot and Swing
-- Python using [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/) and [PyGame](https://www.pygame.org/) or [GTK](https://pygobject.readthedocs.io/en/latest/)
-- Rust using [Scrap](https://crates.io/crates/scrap/0.5.0) and probably [Image](https://lib.rs/crates/image) and [GTK](https://gtk-rs.org/)

 ## Challenges:
-- How this heck is gonna work with ssh
+How this heck is gonna work with ssh
-- I've literally never done anything in Rust before why am i using it help